MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 For information on opening and signing in to the PC application after installing it, see the [authoring guide](authoring-overview.md).

-For information on opening and signing in to the HoloLens application, go to one of the following, depending on whether you're an author or an operator:
+For information on opening and signing in to the [!include[pn-hololens](../includes/pn-hololens.md)] application, go to one of the following, depending on whether you're an author or an operator:

    - [HoloLens authoring](hololens-authoring.md)